SiliconBlaze/CS4HS2017/README.md

 # CS4HS2017
-A repository of ducumentations,tutorials and for CS4HS 2017 edition
+A repository of ducumentations and tutorials for CS4HS 2017 edition